 I struggle to think of anything better than a Bacon and Beer Classic.
 If you miss this one, you may not have heard me correctly.
 I said BACON and BEER.
 There are at least 30 bacon-inspired dishes being served up from local chefs, alongside around 100+ beers.

 There’s a bacon-eating contest.
 A blind beer tasting contest.
 How can you go wrong?
 Tickets cost $65+ depending on how many hours of bacony goodness you can handle.
 All the beer and bacon is included in the price of the ticket.

 Where: Salty’s on Alki

-What: The Sexy Syrah event, hosted by Seattle Uncorked, is in its 13th year and sells out quickly each year.
-More than 30 Washington wine producers bring their best Syrah for tasting, which is paired with bites from Salty’s Executive Chef and an incredible view of Elliot Bay.
+The Sexy Syrah event, hosted by Seattle Uncorked, tends to sells out quickly each year.
+More than 30 Washington wine producers bring their best Syrah for tasting, which is paired with tantalizing bites from Salty’s Executive Chef and an incredible view of Elliot Bay.

-Washington Brewer’s Fest
+Washington Brewer’s Festival

 Where: Marymoor Park in Redmond

 Friday night is 21+ – so that’s when you’d find me there.
 But who takes their kids to a beer festival anyway?
 This event usually also falls on Father’s Day weekend, which is convenient for treating dad to a fun day out.